mrjhonyvidal/mrjhonyvidal/README.md

 My journey then led me to London, a dream destination for me to improve my English and experience life in the vibrant UK.

-Currently, I am in the UK working as a Full-Stack Developer, aiming for a career in Data/Machine Learning Engineering.
+Currently, I am in the UK working as a Full-Stack Developer, aiming to get back to school and study to start a career as a Data/Machine Learning Engineer.

 In my time, I enjoy training for marathons, reading personal development books, and studying music as a long-term personal goal.